Rainie Yang: 2000–2005: Career beginnings

+2006–2008: Career advancements and acting projects

-In 2006, she released her second album, Meeting Love.
+In 2006, she released her second album, Meeting Love, which sold over 150,000 copies in Taiwan and 1,200,000 copies across Asia.
 On 8 January 2007, Yang recorded her last Guess episode due to her busy schedule and focus on her musical and acting career.
 Hoping to portray herself as a "serious" actress, Yang co-starred in the lesbian-themed film Spider Lilies with Isabella Leong.
 However, after co-starring in Spider Lilies, Yang returned to her previous cute image by becoming the leading role in the drama Why Why Love, with Mike He and Kingone Wang, which aired during the summer of 2007.
 She subsequently released her third album, My Other Self on 7 September 2007.
 It features the theme song from Why Why Love, "Lacking Oxygen" and the insert song "Perfect Example".

 On 23 April 2008, while filming the Taiwanese drama Miss No Good in San Chih, Taiwan, Yang fell heavily from the stairs, and was sent to Mackay Memorial Hospital in Taipei.
 The stairs were located between the third floor, where the dressing room was located, and the first floor, where the film set was located.
 The crew originally thought the falling object was a light frame, but upon hearing a groan, they realized it was her.
 After an X-ray examination, doctors diagnosed Yang's injury as a spinal contusion.
 After leaving the hospital, producer Angie Chai took Yang to a Chinese massage therapist.
 Miss No Good, starring Yang and Will Pan, was aired during the fall and winter of 2008 and met with much success.
 During this period of time, she also released her 4th album, Not Yet a Woman, which features the insert song "Too Much Trouble" and the theme song "Take Me Away" that were featured Miss No Good.